edgardomortiz/Captus/docs/content/assembly/assemble/options.md

 This argument is **required** <i class="fas fa-exclamation-triangle"></i>, the default is **./01_clean_reads/**

-{{% expand "Read this if you want to import FASTQ files cleaned elsewhere" %}}
+{{% expand "Read this if you want to assemble FASTQ files cleaned elsewhere" %}}
 Imagine that you have a directory `clean_reads` with the following structure:
 ```console
 clean_reads